-True sustainability requires tea to move away from monoculture
+True sustainability in tea production repeals monoculture

-Most of the current certification schemes for tea do not ensure sustainability of tea production in Sri Lanka.
-Plantation workers and farmers in cooperatives still do not earn a living wage to support their families.
-Also, soils continue to be depleted, leading to erosion and decreasing harvests.
-ProFound developed a truly sustainable value chain, which goes beyond these certifications.
+Most of the current certification schemes for tea do not ensure sustainability of production of Ceylon tea.
+Plantation workers and farmers in cooperatives do not earn a living wage to support their families.
+Soils continue to be depleted, leading to erosion and decreasing harvests.
+In view of these issues, ProFound developed a truly sustainable value chain for Ceylon tea, going beyond the standard certification schemes.